What is workplace flexibility?

 Now, employees are reclaiming boundaries.
 Throughout the pandemic, global upheavals and commercial disruption, businesses leaned heavily on employees, but now employees are reshaping their relationship with work to set boundaries that are healthy.

 And by embracing workplace flexibility, helping employees to achieve a better work-life balance, companies benefit too.
-Of employees who feel that they have a good work-life balance, almost two-thirds (63%) are willing to go above and beyond for their organization.
+Of employees who feel that they have a good work-life balance, almost two-thirds (63%) are willing to go above and beyond for their organisation.

-Workplace flexibility also means there’s a high level of trust within the organization.
+Workplace flexibility also means there’s a high level of trust within the organisation.
 Business leaders trust their employees to get their job done wherever and whenever they choose to work, and employees feel trusted to do their best work remotely, or in an office space (or both), communicate, give feedback, make mistakes, learn and develop.

 Why a flexible work environment is important for business